 Order of Events at a Trial

-A civil case results from a disagreement or dispute between two or more parties.
-In a civil case, you as a juror answer questions of disputed facts based upon the testimony and evidence admitted by the Judge.
+- Civil case: a disagreement or dispute between two or more parties.
+In a civil case, you as a juror answer questions of disputed facts based upon the testimony and evidence admitted by the judge.
 The answers to these questions are called the verdict.
+Civil cases can include family cases as well.

 Individual Voir Dire